StyleDomain: Efficient and Lightweight Parameterizations of StyleGAN for One-shot and Few-shot Domain Adaptation: Appendix

+In experiments, we examine different values of prunning rate $q$: $70\%, 80\%, 90\%, 95\%$.
+We provide quantitative and qualitative performance comparison of these rates in \Cref{table:rate_comparison} and in \Cref{fig:a2_1,fig:a2_2,fig:a2_3}.
+We observe that $70\%$ almost does not degrade Quality metric and even improve Diversity metric.
+The strongest rate $95\%$ has the highest Diversity, however, it diminishes Quality significantly.
+Considering the balance between these two metrics and the parameterization size, we choose $80\%$ rate as the best trade-off.
+Therefore, in all other experiments we utilize this prunning rate unless other value is explicitly specified.

-We provide more results on capabilities of StyleDomain directions for the case of similar domains.
-At first, we evaluate StyleSpace parameterization for a large number of different domains in \Cref{table:sim_dom_style}.
-We see that for all considered domains StyleDomain directions achieve results comparable to the Full parameterization in terms of both Quality and Diversity metric.
-It shows that StyleSpace allows us to successfully adapt the whole generator to similar domains.
-Qualitative results in \Cref{fig:fig5_like_0,fig:fig5_like_1,fig:app_s_delta_sim_examples} confirm our conclusions.
+\textbf{More results.} We provide more results on capabilities of StyleSpace and StyleSpaceSparse parameterizations for the case of one-shot domains.
+At first, we evaluate these parameterizations for a large number of different domains in \Cref{table:stylespace_comparison}.
+We see that for all considered domains StyleSpace and StyleSpaceSparse achieve results comparable to the Full parameterization in terms of both Quality and Diversity metric.
+It shows that StyleSpace and StyleSpaceSparse allows us to successfully adapt the whole generator to text-based and one-shot domains.
+Qualitative results in \Cref{fig:a2_1,fig:a2_2,fig:a2_3} confirm our conclusions.

 \FloatBarrier